Members of the ICSA are the following associations:

 The meetings are held annually on a rotating schedule, usually linked to one of the major exhibitions.
 The users group and the manufacturers group meet separately in the morning followed by a joint meeting of both groups in the afternoon.

-The most recent meeting - ICSA’s ninth - was held during the 2020 CONEXPO-CON/AGG exhibit in Las Vegas, USA, on Thursday, March 12, 2020.
-It was hosted jointly by the Specialized Carriers & Rigging Association (SC&RA) and the Association of Equipment Manufacturers (AEM).
-ESTA was represented by Ton Klijn, ESTA Director, and Jörg Senn, CEO of Senn AG.
+The most recent meeting was held during the 2022 BAUMA exhibition in Munich, on October 26.
+It was hosted jointly by ESTA and the FEM (the European Materials Handling Federation).
+ESTA was represented by Ton Klijn, ESTA Director, and Fabio Belli, ESTA President and CEO of Fagioli.